 There is love in being still.

-Especially today where we tend to encourage children to do ALL.
-THE.
-HARD.
-WORKY.
-THINGS. 🧠 the balance has to be restored by being still.
-We can’t ignore that the balance is being overloaded by activities and the accompanying pressure to be engaged in some kind of productive activity at all times.
+Especially today where we tend to encourage children to do all the hard worky things.
+The balance has to be restored by being still.
+We can’t ignore that the balance is being overloaded by activities and the accompanying pressure to be engaged in some kind of productive activity and making progress at all times.
 Even a long car journey nowadays is consuming their little minds with over stimulating screen activities rather than freeing them to be bored looking out the window and be still with their own thoughts.

 You see, I’m one of those people who has a tendency to overwork, work, work and work, become ill, emotionally erratic and reach for things like sugar/alcohol for a boost (aka “burnt out”) it used to be a reoccurring cycle….maybe you know this cycle too?

 They say it’s impossible to get children to be still, but I beg to differ.
-It’s just a skill they’ve not learnt or been able to practice yet, children can learn new skills and habits far better than most adults.
+It’s just a skill they’ve not learnt or been able to practice yet, we already know that children can learn new skills and habits far better than most adults.
 This is one skill that can hugely impact their life and give them a fighting chance in this modern busy world.

 Passing this awesome gift of being still on to today’s pressurised and anxious children is never going to be easy but it’s the greatest gift they can discover and it’s so important.